Organic Eprints frontpage

 Sarapatka, Borivoj and Kouril, Milan (2007) Monitoring Soil Characteristics in Organic Farming: A Comparison of Field vs. Laboratory Methods.
-Poster presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Poster at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary